 Amidst the creation of several new types of orthodontic solutions, braces remain a trusted, effective treatment option.
 In fact, traditional braces are ideal in cases of extreme overcrowding, rotated teeth, significant gaps, and a severe overbite or underbite.
 At our practice, we are proud to use American Orthodontics brackets.
 These brackets are smaller than traditional types, which means they are less irritating to the cheeks, lips, and gums.
-Dr. David C. Spokane and Dr. Melissa Karski are committed to providing patients in Beaver, PA, and surrounding areas with the highest standard of care.
+Dr. David C. Spokane and Dr. Melissa Karski are committed to providing their patients the highest standard of care at all six locations in New Castle, Chippewa, Ellwood City, Center Township, Ambridge, Cranberry Township, and surrounding areas.
 Our team is committed to guiding you or your child through each stage of treatment.

 Braces are made up of metal wires, brackets, and rubber bands, also known as elastics.
 The brackets are bonded to the surface of each tooth and connected by a thin archwire.
 During periodic appointments, the wires will be tightened and exert a gentle, consistent pressure on your teeth.
 This process gradually shifts the teeth into proper alignment.
 The rubber bands will alter the position of your upper and lower jaws to realign your bite.
 We might combine braces with the Forsus™ Fatigue Resistant Device or other techniques to expedite treatment or achieve more favorable results.